slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 - “We must suffer one of two pains, either the pain of discipline or the pain of regret and disappointment.”
 - Best Effort + Surrender = DESTINY
+- The Things That Scare You the Most Are the Things You Most Need to Do. mitigate risks. some people just have larger comfort zones.

 1. Put Your Happiness Before Goals
 4. Focus on Financial Freedom First